Introduction

 Therefore, that extra assurance and commitment from the company to say, “we have this piece of equipment that not only enhances your clinical practice, but also comes with safeguards to keep your patients’ medical information safe, is crucial,” notes Dr. Pizzimenti.

-The CIRRUS 6000 is equipped with enhanced cybersecurity features to meet evolving compliance and security needs.
-These include heightened password security, enterprise-scale security requirements, and more.
+The CIRRUS 6000 is equipped with core cybersecurity features to meet evolving compliance and security needs.
+These include enhanced password security, enterprise-scale security requirements, and more.

 Other key cybersecurity features include a new InterBase ultra-fast embeddable database for additional data security and instant disaster recovery.
 CIRRUS 6000 supports Windows 10 configuration to run in Federal Information Processing Standards (FIPS) mode.